coralblocks/CoralProto/README.md

     symbolId: long
     symbolDesc: varchars(256)!
 ```
-that will continue to evolve in unpredictable ways:
+which can continue to evolve in any unpredictable ways:
 ```plain
     CLASSNAME = com.coralblocks.coralproto.example.ProtoMessage_2
     TYPE = P